This page will be updated as new details are available. Thanks for your support, flexibility and understanding.

 Will there be any changes to the game day entertainment?

-We do not expect that fans will be allowed on the field of play to compete or perform.
-Popular promotions, such as the Kids Stampede or T-Shirt Toss, are likely to be deferred until physical distancing requirements have been eliminated.
+We do not expect that fans will be allowed on the field of play to compete.
+Popular promotions, such as the Kids Stampede, are likely to be deferred until Major League Baseball restrictions change and vaccinations are available to younger fans.
 We expect to become more reliant on our premium HD video board to deliver a larger share of the game day fun.

 Will there be giveaways or fireworks?

 We are planning for Friday night fireworks (starting in June) and Saturday giveaways, but check back often as the promotional schedule is updated regularly.
-Additionally, giveaway procedures are likely to change to ensure fans can enter the park in a safe and physically distant manner.
+Additionally, giveaway procedures may vary from prior seasons to ensure fans can enter the park in a safe and physically distant manner.

 Will there be a Kids Fun Zone?

 Flagship Funland is located just inside the new main entrance of UPMC Park.
-Due to COVID-19, we expect this area will populated with carnival-style games in 2021 rather than inflatable bounces and slides with high-touch surfaces.
-There will be posted limitations to the number of fans who can be in the gated Flagship Funland area at any given time.
+Due to COVID-19, this area will populated with carnival-style games rather than inflatables to start the 2021 season.
+Other attractions may be added later as health restrictions change and vaccinations are available to younger fans.

 Will there be any Bark at the Park games in 2021?